 Special rituals and festivals were regularly held in honor of past revered embroiderers.

-Suzanis of each region do have their own local very distinctive features, but many designs and motives have become intermingled and merged between areas, often making it quite difficult to identify exactly where some Suzanis originate from.
+Suzanis of each region have their own local very distinctive features, but many designs and motifs have become intermingled and merged between areas also, often making it quite difficult to identify exactly where some suzanis originate from.

-Often the meanings of the more ancient inherited symbols may have been lost and forgotten, but are still being used as decorative elements in contemporary Suzani design, and still they can carry a powerful message to those who understand them.
+Often the meanings of the more ancient inherited symbols may have been lost and forgotten, but are still being used as decorative elements in contemporary suzani design, and they can carry a powerful message to those who understand them still.

 Astral and solar symbols predominate in Tashkent and in Samarkand Suzanis, and have their roots in the ancient way of life of the nomadic and settled cultures of this area.
 The artisans believed that using these astral patterns provided the heaven's protection, and are connected with Zoroastrianism, the Sun cult and the ancient Fertility cult.

 Antique rural embroideries are related to the art of the nomads and carpet designs from the ancient steppe art.